sirfz/tesserocr/README.rst

     $ pip install tesserocr

-The setup script attempts to detect the include/library dirs (via |pkg-config|_ if available) but you can override the with your own parameters, e.g.:
+The setup script attempts to detect the include/library dirs (via |pkg-config|_ if available) but you can override them with your own parameters, e.g.:

 ::